MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 Msg1 = "The Name parameter is missing from the command."
 Msg2 = "This command requires the credentials of a member of the Administrators group on the computer."
-Msg3 = "Use $_ to represent the object that is being processed."
+Msg3 = "Use $_ to represent the object that's being processed."
 '@

 # In C:\Test\Test.ps1